How utility locating works.

 Ground penetrating radar (GPR) is similar to EM locating in that both technologies use electromagnetic frequencies, but the two are as different as night and day.

-Wire-based utilities such as electrical or telecommunications networks are typically located using electromagnetic technology, while GPR is used most often to find non-conductive or poorly conductive facilities such as cast iron or plastic water lines.
-Both technologies have their strengths and shortcomings, which is why most independent utility locators carry both types of equipment.
+Wire-based utilities such as electrical or telecommunications networks are typically located using electromagnetic technology, while GPR is most often used to find non-conductive or poorly conductive facilities such as cast iron or plastic water lines.
+Both technologies have strengths and shortcomings, which is why most independent utility locators carry both types of equipment.